keras-team/governance/README.md

 The purpose of the Keras SIG is to provide a formal structure to supervise the evolution of the Keras API, while giving a voice to all keys stakeholders.
-The SIG consists of a process that anyone can follow to make API proposals, and a comittee that reviews the proposals and makes final decisions about what should be in the Keras API.
+The SIG consists of a process that anyone can follow to make API proposals, public design review meetings, and a comittee that reviews the proposals and makes final decisions about what should be in the Keras API.

 The SIG covers all aspects of the Keras API, in particular: